PWR 2HKA: In the Moment: The Rhetoric of Time

 - How holidays and festivals have changed over time

-- Conflicts about employees working from home
+- Debates about employees working from home

 - Afro-futurism in literature